tobealive/docs/docs/concepts/functions/overview.md

 println(nums) // [1, 2, 3, 2]
 ```

-Note, that you have to add `mut` before `nums` when calling this function.
-This makes
+Note that you have to add `mut` before `nums` when calling this function.
-it clear that the function being called will modify the value.
+This makes it clear that the function being called will modify the value.

 It is preferable to return values instead of modifying arguments,
 e.g. `user = register(user)` instead of `register(mut user)`.